JDT0wn/Linux-chgperm/README.md

 <h2>Description</h2>

 In this lab I am used BASH shell to change file permissions for research files assigned to me.
 My 1st step when entering the lab was to use the ls-la command to check the contents of the folder that was assigned to me.
-Afterwards I received instructions to remove the write permission from the file
+Afterwards I received instructions to remove the write permission from the file project_k.txt so that only I and the research team that i was assigned could make changes to the file.
+From there the instructions were to make sure that .project_x.txt should have read only permissions for all users.
+Upon noticing that the group permissions had write I removed those permissions with the chmod command.

 <h2>Languages and Utilities Used</h2>